abshinn/mind-the-gap/README.md

   * ml idea: regress on District project activity (projects/years on DonorsChoose)

 #### Donnerstag
+- [ ] Compile a district data set with all districts [with NCES revenue and Census features]
+- [ ] Compute cosine similarity
+- [ ] Compile list of districts most similar to active donors choose districts

 - [ ] Create basic version of app
   * Look up district based on school name, zip, or NCES id
   * Find N most similar districts that use DonorsChoose